Beyond the Needle: History of Vinyl Records

 Wrapping Up Today’s History Lesson

-From the gramophone to the iPhone, technology has shaped the way people listen to and enjoy music.
+From the gramophone to the jukebox, to the iPhone, technology has shaped the way people listen to and enjoy music.
 Perhaps the most interesting and profound of inventions was the creation of the LP vinyl record.
 Between having no say in what you listen to on the stereo now, when we have full control of our music experience, vinyl records stand as a link, a marker of human progress.